maxvfischer/DIY-ai-art/README.md

 To integrate the PIR sensor, the control box was disassembled.
 A hole was then measured, aligned and drilled all the way through the lid to enable the PIR reflector to stick out.
-A larger drill with the same diameter as the sensor was then used to carefully extend the slot from the inside of the lid.
+A larger drill with the same diameter as the sensor chip was then used to carefully extend the slot from the inside of the lid.
-The extended hole was not drilled all the way through, approximately 2 mm was left for the sensor to rest on.
+The extended hole was not drilled all the way through, approximately 2 mm was left for the sensor chip to rest on.
 Finally, a sand paper was used to manually sand the edges for a perfect fit.

 ![pir_sensor_1](./tutorial_images/build_control_box/pir_sensor_1.jpg)